 “When the business runs well, more people get to see the beauty.”

-There are business people who fall in love with the majesty of photography.
-Jenny is an artist who fell in love with its business.
-Over a 20-year career, Jenny has been deeply rooted in every facet of fine art photography.
-From galleries and collections to artists and archives, and from the earliest 19th century photographs to the digital present, Jenny has navigated tremendous changes in photography and has established herself as an expert in the field.
+There are business people who fall in love with photography.
+Jenny Bagert is a photographer who fell in love with its business.
+Over a twenthy-five-year career, she has been deeply rooted in every facet of photography, working with artists, galleries, and collectors and work from the 19th century to the present.

 “I joined Jenny Bagert Consulting in September 2016 and have not looked back.
 I’m thrilled to be a part of an organization that lets me do what I love – one where no two days are alike and each project presents a new challenge.”